fusionpbx/fusionpbx-docs/source/applications/provision/provision_auto_yealink.rst

 * Click the **Settings** tab at the top
 * On the left vertical menu click  **Auto Provision**
 * Fill in the **Server URL** field.
-This will be https://domain.tld/app/provison  Replace domain.tld with your actual domain name
+This will be https://domain.tld/app/provision  Replace domain.tld with your actual domain name
 * Click **Confirm** at the bottom
-* Click **Auto Provison Now** at the bottom
+* Click **Auto Provision Now** at the bottom

 .. image:: ../../_static/images/fusionpbx_provision_auto_yealink.jpg